tminus109/foundation/classes_and_objects/exercises/blog_post.md

-Create a BlogPost class that has:
+Create a blog.BlogPost class that has:

 - an authorName,
 - a title,